-In Windows 8.1, SkyDrive is embedded into the operating system and it serves as the default service for storing your files, synchronizing them with other devices, synchronizing your Windows settings, etc. One of the biggest questions I had when working with it for the first time was: How do I change the location of the default SkyDrive folder?.
-I love SkyDrive, but I want it to store my files in another location than the default.
-Especially on systems with multiple hard disks, this is a very important question.
+In Windows 8.1, OneDrive is embedded into the operating system and it serves as the default service for storing your files, synchronizing them with other devices, synchronizing your Windows settings, etc. One of the biggest questions I had when working with it for the first time was: How do I change the location of the default OneDrive folder?.
+I like OneDrive, but I want it to store my files in another location than the default.

-In Windows 8.1, SkyDrive is also a standard user folder.
+In Windows 8.1, OneDrive is also a standard user folder.
 What does this mean?
 If you open File Explorer and go to the drive where Windows 8.1 is installed, you will find a folder named Users.
 Open it and the open your user's folder, which has the same name as your user account.
-Here you will see your user's standard folders: Documents, Pictures, SkyDrive and many others.
+Here you will see your user's standard folders: Documents, Pictures, OneDrive and many others.

-As you can see from this guide, changing the location of the SkyDrive folder is easy.
+As you can see from this guide, changing the location of the OneDrive folder is easy.
 It takes only a few clicks or taps.
 However, if you are a tablet user, it would have been nicer if Microsoft provided a setting in PC Settings.
 The procedure above is performed at a slower pace, when using touch instead of a mouse and keyboard.